h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_Quiz.md

 2. For ages $\{22, 25, 30, 35, 40\}$ with classes $\{No, No, Yes, Yes, No\}$, list all candidate threshold values
 3. Calculate information gain for the threshold Age $≤ 27.5$
 4. How does C4.5's approach to continuous features differ from manual discretization?
+5. Find the optimal threshold that maximizes information gain for this age dataset

 For a detailed explanation of this question, see [Question 12: Continuous Feature Handling](L6_3_12_explanation.md).